LinkedIn Character Limit 2026: Posts, Profiles & More

 - Include your job title and industry

-- Use relevant keywords for search
+- Use keywords people actually search

 For the About Section

-- Start with a compelling hook
+- Start with a hook (same principle as posts)

-- Include achievements with metrics
+- Include numbers and achievements

-- Add a call-to-action
+- End with a call-to-action

 - Use keywords naturally